matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 ## Unstable prefix

-Implementations should use `uk.half-shot.mscXXXX.login.application_service` for `type` given in the `POST /login` until this lands in a released version of the specification.
+Implementations should use `uk.half-shot.msc2778.login.application_service` for `type` given in the `POST /login` until this lands in a released version of the specification.